ajayns/git-cheatsheet/README.md

 ```
 (`clean` is used to clear all changes made to tracked files while `checkout .` deletes all untracked files)

-To save all changes made to working directory away and revert it to match the HEAD (last) commit
+Alternatively, to save all changes made to working directory away and revert it to match the HEAD (last) commit
 ```bash
 git stash -u
 ```